 If your iPhone isn’t compatible, you’ll miss out on some of the latest apps, features and security patches introduced by Apple.

-- Cons Apple iPhones are expensive – the latest iPhone 7 (32GB) will set you back by around £600, while iPhone 7 Plus (32GB) costs more than £700.
-You’ll be able to find cheaper deals on older handsets, though.
+- Cons Apple iPhones are expensive.
+If you're not obsessed with having the latest tech, you can find cheaper deals on older handsets, though.
 Apple iPhones also do not come with a micro-SD card slot, so you’ll need to choose the memory capacity carefully to avoid running out of space for your app, music and photo collection.

-Smartphones are getting bigger and bigger, with the latest high-end models measuring 5.5 inches and more - including the Samsung Galaxy S7 Edge and iPhone 7 Plus.
+Smartphones are getting bigger, with the latest high-end models measuring between 5.5 and 6 inches or more.
 While bigger phones are great for watching films and browsing the web, they won’t suit everyone.
-Some people find them too large and awkward to hold, and would prefer a less palm-stretching model.
+Some people find them too large and awkward to hold, and would prefer a model they can comfortably use with one hand.